-Red light therapy can be seen as nutrition for the body.
+Red light can be seen as nutrition for the body.
 The body especially needs light at certain wavelengths.
 Our bodies produce important elements from absorbing specific wavelengths of light. e.g. Vitamin D that our body creates when being in the sun.

-How Does Red Light Therapy Work?
+How Does Red Light Work?

-During a red light therapy session, photoreceptors within our skin called chromophores absorb red and near infrared light.
+During a red light session, photoreceptors within our skin called chromophores absorb red and near infrared light.

 This light is converted into Adenosine Triphosphate (ATP) in our mitochondria.
 Think of the mitochondria as power plants of our body and ATP as fuel for our cells.